MeinChef/UDL-Loss-Fitting/README.md

 - `mse` - The Mean Squared Error, as used in many state of the art networks.
 [Deviation from default implementation](#embedding-in-euclidian-space-mse)
 - `vM` - A loss based on the von Mises distribution.
 [Explanation and derivation](#von-mises)

+### `--from-pretrained`
+Optional flag.
+When set loads model and loss specified in the earlier flags.
+The model will not be trained and the training checkpoints will be loaded to be used in loss surface calculation later.
+Especially useful on low-end systems where training needs a long time.

+### `--show-performance`
+Optional flag.
+When set shows a nice visualisation of the model perfomance after training.
+Will look similar to the pictures in [#Problems](#problems)

 # Novelty in our Demo
 The visualisation of the loss surface is done in a way that is not described in common literature.
 We refined already existing, but hard to read ones.